 Apparel retailing – where to from here?

-However, while higher margins have saved the day so far, there is another sting in the tail.
+In a static market, the only thing that has kept retailers afloat is population growth and higher margins.
+However, while higher first margins have saved the day, there is another sting in the tail.